vivianeaalmeida/ComeAndGet/Docs/US14/01-requirements-engineering/US14-requirements.md

 ### 1.3.
 Acceptance Criteria

-* **AC1:** Only advertisements with active status can be deleted.
+* **AC1:** Advertisement that have a ReservationAttempt with status donated cannot be deactivated.
 * **AC2:** The system must ask for confirmation before deleting an advertisement.
 * **AC3:** The system should display a success message upon successful deletion.

 ### 1.4.
 Found out Dependencies

-* US08 - View advertisements list (to ensure deleted ads no longer appear).
-* US09 - View active advertisements list (as only active ads can be deleted).
+* N/A

 ### 1.5 Input and Output Data